jblindsay/whitebox-tools/readme.txt

 - Added the TravellingSalesmanProblem tool for identifying short routes connecting multiple locations.
 - Added the MultiplyOverlay tool.
 - Added the MaxUpslopeValue tool.
+- Fixed a bug in the automatic install of the Whitebox extensions that affected Windows users.
+- Fixed a bug with the persistence of the compress_rasters parameter.
+Python users were unable to turn off the compress flag previously.

 Version 2.1.0 (30-01-2022)
 - The Geomorphons tool for landform classification is now available.